jupyterlab/jupyterlab-hdf5/README.md

 ## What's in this extension

-This extension has two parts: an hdf5 filebrowser, and an hdf5 dataset file type.
+This extension has two main parts: an hdf5 filebrowser plugin, and an hdf5 dataset file type plugin.
+It also has a plugin (in early development) that provides HDF5 support for the [`@jupyterlab/dataregistry`](https://github.com/jupyterlab/jupyterlab-data-explorer) labextension.

 ### HDF5 Filebrowser